-When you purchase one of my digital products (course, membership subscription, audiobook or service), I ask you to give me your name and surname, your email address and your physical address.
+When you purchase one of my digital courses, I ask you to give me your name and surname, your email address and your physical address.
 If your invoicing address is in Italy, I also ask for your tax code (“codice fiscale”).

 Thus, to say it in legal terms, the processing of your data is performed on the lawful basis of the execution of the implicit contract brought in existence by your purchase and of its precontractual measures you might have requested (for example, your request for information about our services or courses before purchasing them).

 What do I need these data for?
-I need them in order to give you access to the digital products you purchased (course, coaching, membership, audiobook), and to send you an invoice or receipt.
+I need them in order to give you access to the digital product you purchased, and to send you an invoice or receipt.

 When you subscribe to our courses, you need to register to a dedicated web platform.
 You need to remain registered to that platform (or to any other where I might want to transfer the course) to retain the ability to access the course.

 You can ask to be canceled from the course platform, but you will lose the ability to see my courses; should this happen, you are not entitled to any reimbursement, unless you do that within the terms of the 100% Satisfied Guarantee.